Extra Credit and all missing assignments are DUE on Friday December 18th.

 8. Carbon Footprint

-9. Its All About Carbon
+9. It’s All About Carbon

 10. Carbon-Based Life